 You have something valuable to bring to the world.
 You are more powerful than you realize.
 Every aspect of yourself reveals your essence of being.
 Trust the process.

 You are who you are for a reason—never suppress that for anyone else.
 Either mold or be molded.
-The life is a canvas for your heart to write upon.
+This life is a canvas for your heart to write upon.
 You are worthy of happiness, love, and success.
 Others will form opinions of you, but the harshest critic tends to be ourselves.
 You’re both good enough and have so much room for growth on this journey.
 Choose to find the freedom in self-acceptance.

 I am safe.